mkotsovoulou/ods6001a/assignments/assignment1/README.md

 # Programming Problem 1: Input, Processing, Output

-> The purpose of this assignment is to test your understanding and application of the concepts discussed in week 1:
+> The purpose of this assignment is to test your understanding and application of the concepts discussed in **week 1**:
+>
-> obtain user input
+> - obtain user input
-> perform calculations and
+> - perform calculations and
-> producing valid output
+> - producing valid output

 ## Specifications